Global hypoelliptic and symbolic estimates for the linearized Boltzmann operator without angular cutoff: Proof of the main results

-\preuve This is just a consequence of the conclusion (i) in Lemma \ref{inverse}.
+Now we will prove the conclusion in the corollary.
+This is just a consequence of the conclusion (i) in Lemma \ref{inverse}.
 In fact note that $K\geq K_0$ with $K_0$ the constant given in Lemma \ref{inverse}, and thus $K+\eps \geq K_0$.
 Then the assumption in Lemma \ref{inverse} is fulfilled and we may apply the conclusion (i) in Lemma \ref{inverse} to conclude that $a_{K+\eps^{-2}}^w$ is invertible and its inverse has the form

 with $H$ a bounded operator in $L^2.$ The assumption on $g$ shows

 and thus we can write